Miguel Serrano: Diplomatic career: 1953–1970

 In 1953, Serrano—following a number of other family members—joined the Chilean diplomatic corps.
 He hoped to gain a posting to India, a land which he considered to be a source of great spiritual truths.
 He was successful in this, and remained in India until 1962.
 In this period, he visited many Hindu temples and searched for evidence of the secretive Brahmanical order into which F. K. had alleged initiation.
 In his role as a diplomat, he met various prominent figures, including Jawaharlal Nehru, Indira Gandhi, and the 14th Dalai Lama.
 It was while in India that he wrote and published two books: The Visits of the Queen of Sheba (1960), which had a preface by Jung, and The Serpent of Paradise (1963), which discussed his experiences in the country.
 Serrano had engaged in further correspondence with Jung between 1957 and 1961.
 In 1965 his book, C. J. Jung and Hermann Hesse: A Record of Two Friendships, was published.

-Leaving India, from 1962 to 1964 he was posted as the Chilean ambassador to Yugoslavia.
+Leaving India, from 1962 to 1964 he was posted as the Chilean ambassador to Bulgaria.
 From 1964 to 1970 he then served as his country's ambassador to Austria, for which he lived in Vienna.
 During the latter posting, he also represented Chile at the International Atomic Energy Agency and the United Nations Industrial Development Organization, both of which were based in Vienna.
 While in Europe, he had sought out a number of individuals linked to Nazism and to the far-right more broadly; these included visits to the Ahnenerbe co-founder Herman Wirth, the designer and occultist Wilhelm Landig, the poet Ezra Pound, and the Traditionalist thinker Julius Evola.
-He established friendships with a number of individuals involved in the old Nazi movement, including Léon Degrelle, Otto Skorzeny, Hans-Ulrich Rudel, Marc "Saint-Loup" Augier and Hanna Reitsch.
+He established friendships with a number of individuals involved in the old Nazi movement, including Léon Degrelle, Otto Skorzeny, Hans-Ulrich Rudel, Marc "Saint-Loup" Augier, and Hanna Reitsch.
 He also discussed issues with the ancient astronaut proponent Robert Charroux.

-In the 1970 Chilean presidential election, the Marxist Salvador Allende was elected president.
+In the 1970 Chilean presidential election, the Socialist Salvador Allende was elected president.
 Later that year, Serrano was dropped from the country's diplomatic service.
 Rather than returning to Chile, he moved to Switzerland, renting an apartment in the Casa Camuzzi—where Hesse had lived from 1912 to 1931—at Montagnola in the Swiss Ticino.